signalfx/lambda-python/README.rst

 Step 2: Locate and set the ingest endpoint
 -------------------------------------------
 By default, this function wrapper will send data to the us0 realm.
-If you are not in us0 realm and you want to use the ingest endpoint directly, then you must set your realm.
+As a result, if you are not in us0 realm and you want to use the ingest endpoint directly, then you must set your realm.

 To set your realm, use a subdomain, such as ingest.us1.signalfx.com or ingest.eu0.signalfx.com.